-In April 2015, the Department for Education introduced the Early Years Pupil Premium (EYPP), with the intention of giving providers of early years education extra funding to support disadvantaged 3 and 4 year olds.
+From April 2015, the Department for Education introduced the Early Years Pupil Premium (EYPP), with the intention of giving providers of early years education extra funding to support disadvantaged 3 and 4 year olds.

-To be eligible for the EYPP, the child needs to meet at least one of the funding criteria including:
+To be eligible for the EYPP the 3 and 4 year olds need to meet at least one of the funding criteria including:

-- the family is receiving one of the following: - Income support - Income based job seekers allowance - Income related Employment and Support Allowance - Support under part IV of the Immigration and Asylum Act 1999 - · the guaranteed element of State Pension Credit - Child Tax Credit (provided they're not entitled to Working Tax Credit and have an annual income gross income of no more than £16,190 - Working Tax Credit run on, continue for 4 weeks after they stop qualifying for Working Tax Credit Universal Credit - they are currently being looked after by a local authority in England or Wales - they have left care in England or Wales through: - an adoption - · a special guardianship order - a child arrangement order
+- their family gets one of the following: - Income support - Income based job seekers allowance - Income related Employment and Support Allowance - Support under part IV of the Immigration and Asylum Act 1999 - The guaranteed element of State Pension Credit - Child Tax Credit (provided they're not entitled to Working Tax Credit and have an annual income gross income of no more than £16,190 - Working Tax Credit run on, which is paid 4 weeks after they stop qualifying for Working Tax Credit - Universal Credit - they are currently being looked after by a local authority in England or Wales - they have left care in England or Wales through: - An adoption - A special guardianship order - A child arrangement order

-The child must be accessing free early education in order to attract EYPP, but there is not requirement to take up the full 570 hours they are entitled to.
+The children must also be in receipt of free early education in order to attract EYPP funding but they do not have to take up the full 570 hours of early education to which they are entitled.

-There is currently no benchmarked data relating to the Early Years Pupil Premium, however during the autumn term of 2015, there were 78 children in the Kingston borough who were receiving the EYPP.
+There is currently no benchmarked data relating to the Early Years Pupil Premium, however during the autumn term of 2015 there were 72 children in Richmond borough who were in receipt of the EYPP.